Summer Coastal Retreat / August 2-4

 This workshop will include wellness talks, guided meditations, compassionate healing practices and opportunities for reflection.
 No previous mindfulness or energy medicine experience required.
 Please dress comfortably for seated and/or supine postures (there will be no movement practices in this workshop.)

-Saturday, May 4th 2:30pm – 5:30pm, at unfold.
+FALL DATE, REGISTRATION SPECIFICS AND INFORMATION ABOUT CEU’S EXPECTED LATE SPRING.
+At unfold.
 Please bring a water bottle or mug, as well as a journal and writing implement.
-REGISTRATION EXPECTED TO OPEN EARLY SPRING.

 Join Ashley and Jocelyn Rahm of Beam & Anchor every Monday evening.
 Whether you are a veteran meditator or wanting to initiate the new year with an increased sense of mindfulness and connection to yourself, this is the place for you.
 Each week we will explore a different approach to deepening our sense of beingness on and off the cushion.

 This is donation based and open to all.
 7-8pm, above Beam & Anchor.
 Enter at Knott St. Suggested donation sliding scale: $10 – $12 – $15.
 We invite folks to pay at the highest level they can afford as this supports others who need to pay less.

 Join Ashley at WeWork Custom House in Portland for drop-in meditation, no charge.
 Each 30-minute session will include a guided meditation practice and instruction on basic mindfulness principles that can be applied both at home and on the job.
 All levels welcome.